Why you should use management rights experts

 Ask our experts

-Kristin is Director and Head of our Employment and Workplace Relations Practice.
+Kristin is the Head of our Employment and Workplace Relations Practice.

-She has a decade of exclusive industrial relations and employment law experience across a broad range of clients and industry sectors including aged care, retail, engineering, health & fitness, hospitality, labour hire, body corporate and management rights, and start-ups.
+She has over a decade of exclusive industrial relations and employment law experience across a broad range of clients and industry sectors including aged care, body corporate and management rights, retail, engineering, health & fitness, hospitality, labour hire, and start-ups.

 Kristin also has particular expertise in conducting high legal HR systems audits, assisting businesses undergoing Fair Work Ombudsman investigations (or prosecutions), and advising on enterprise bargaining (and resultant disputes).

-Kristin is the Chair of the Queensland Law Society’s Industrial Relations Committee, sits on the management committee for the Industrial Relations Society of Queensland and is also a volunteer coordinator at Caxton Legal Centre’s employment law clinic.
+Kristin is the Chair of the Queensland Law Society’s Industrial Relations Committee, the Deputy Chair of the Board of Epilepsy Queensland Incorporated and is a volunteer coordinator at Caxton Legal Centre’s employment law clinic.

 Areas of practice